donundeen/iot-sandbox-flows/README.md

 The sandbox is made up of a few flows, each of which is contained in a tabbed window in the app

 Each flow is full of comments explaining what it's for an how to use it, so here's just a summary.

+But basically, the idea is that:

+SOME of the tabs are for more technical people to do the complicated work of capturing data sent via various communication prototocals, and mapping them to convenient, easy-to-understand, "friendly-named" inputs and outputs.
+These are the "bridge tabs."
+Techie folks copy existing templates in these tabs, modifying them to match the identifiers of their specific devices, creating their own friendly-named inputs and outputs

+OTHER tabs are for people to play with those named inputs and outputs, connecting them willy-nilly to just see what happens, to quickly create different kinds of interactions, fail, learn, and try again.
+The main play tab is the "IoT Playground: Message Switchboard," but folks should be encouraged to make their own personal playground tabs into which they can copy inputs and output to play on their own.

 ## IoT Playground: Message Switchboard
 This is the fun zone.
 Most of your users time will be spent in this tab.